nanoframework/nf-interpreter/.devcontainer/README.md

 ## Building and releasing Docker images in a fork

-Add an environment variable called `PUBLISH_IMAGE` with the value `true` to your repo "Repository Variables"
+Add an environment variable called `PUBLISH_DOCKER_IMAGE` with the value `true` to your repo "Repository Variables"
 See: https://docs.github.com/en/actions/learn-github-actions/variables#creating-configuration-variables-for-an-environment for details on how to do it.

 Note that by default, build and publish will still only happen when the docker source files change and are "pushed" to the `main` branch.